 The captains should read and be familiar with the rules and regulations of the USTA, STA, ATA, and Local League found on each organization's website.
 They should ask each team member to thoroughly read and understand the Local USTA League Regulations prior to the start of league competition. †Captains must have a current email address in order to receive league information throughout the season and is responsible for updating changes in email with the Local League Coordinator and with the USTA.
 Email is the primary means of communication used by the coordinator. †It is the captain's responsibility to create his/her team via TennisLink each season and notify the players of the team number so they can register for the team.
-Non-playing captains must appoint one player to create the team and register in order to obtain a team number and notify the Local League Coordinator (LLC) that you are a non-playing captain.
+Any non-playing captain can ask the Local League Coordinator (LLC) to create their TennisLink team number.
 The Registration Deadline Dates are published on the local MALT (Mobile Area League Tennis) website (www.maltennis.com) under Leagues.
 The LLC may amend the dates as needed.
 The Adult 18 & Over and 40 & Over teams should have their initial roster of 8 players registered by the published registration deadline.
 The Adult 55 & Over, 65 & Over, Mixed Doubles, Tri-Level and Southern Combo Doubles teams should have their initial roster of 6 players registered by the registration deadline.

-Local leagues will limit the number of players that appear on a team roster to no more than 16 for Adult 18 & over and Adult 40 & over, all other leagues will be limited to 14 players on a roster.
+Local leagues will limit the number of players that appear on a team roster to no more than 16 for Adult 18 & Over and Adult 40 & Over, all other leagues will be limited to 14 players on a roster.
 The only exception to this regulation would be when a player needs to be placed on a higher level team after being disqualified from his/her present team before the end of the season's local round robin competition.
-Adult 40 & Over 4.5+ may register (3) 5.0 players but the restriction of two (2) players in each match still applies.
+Adult 40 & Over 4.5+ may register (3) 5.0 players but the restriction of two 5.0 players in each match still applies.
 The 18 & Over 5.0+ men and women will play local at state, teams may request local play if only league in the state.
-See USTA-Alabama 1.04G.† A higher rated player on a + team must play in the 1st position, either doubles or singles.† Two such players may play together at #1 doubles if there are four or five lines.†
+See USTA-Alabama 1.04G.
+A higher rated player on a + team must play in the 1st position, either doubles or singles.† Two such players may play together at #1 doubles if there are four or five lines.

 Section III.† Match Requirements

 Each home team shall identify and reserve its home courts.
 If your facility does not have water on the courts, the opposing team captains should be advised.
 The home team provides new balls which must be a standard Type 2 USTA approved ball and any USTA "transition" ball is prohibited.
 The home team will be responsible for court fees for the visiting team, if applicable.
 If a match is scheduled and the home teamís courts are not playable one and one half hours prior to match time and the home team does not have an alternate location, then the captain should consider playing at the opposing teamís courts if those courts are playable and available.
-Any team having to split their times of scheduled matches due to court availability should notify their opposing captain at least five (5) days prior to the match, not including match day.† Failure to do so may result in a forfeit by the home team for not having enough courts when the opposing team arrives for the match.
-Players feeding in should be present one half hour before the designated start time agreed upon by the two captains
+Any team having to split their times of scheduled matches due to court availability should notify their opposing captain at least three (3) days prior to the match, not including match day or the day of notification. ††Players feeding in should be present one half hour before the designated start time agreed upon by the two captains

-All women teams playing a scheduled USTA Winter Night League match should have all 5 courts (3 courts if 2.5) available at match time.
+All women teams playing a scheduled USTA Winter Night League match should have all 5 courts (3 courts if 2.5) available at match time for Adult League and 3 courts if Combo League.
 This is to avoid players having to be out any later than necessary.
 Matches can be played earlier than the scheduled match time if courts are available and both captains agree.